aroundthistime/TIL/CS/OS/README.md

         - **`DeadLock Detection & Recovery`**
             - Let processes fall `DeadLock`, **periodically check if there's `DeadLock` and apply recovery** methods if one is detected. (eg. **`aborting` and `restarting` the process**)

+## 8. CPU Scheduling
+- **`First Come First Served`**
+    - Execute and finish tasks one by one in the requested order.

+- **`Round Robin`**
+    - Similar to `First-Come-First-Served` but limit the amount of time that the task can hold the `CPU`.
+    - If the given time has passed but the task is not finished, the task moves to the back of the `queue`.

+- **`Priority`**
+    - Set priorities to tasks.
+    - Could be improved by increasing priority of task which waited in the queue for a long time.